Contact Slater and Gordon Lawyers

 “Therefore, the problem is hugely prevalent but not in the public domain.
 To break the silence we have set up Helping Working Mums where we hope women will share their experiences of maternity discrimination.
 Sharing experiences will create more awareness of the issues that mums face, whilst also making women feel less alone."

-Slater & Gordon are a nationwide law firm with 1,450 staff and 18 offices across London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Merseyside, Bristol, Cambridge, Cardiff, Edinburgh, Newcastle, Wakefield, Halifax & meeting rooms in Bramhall, Cheshire.
+Slater and Gordon are a nationwide law firm with 1,450 staff and 18 offices across London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Merseyside, Bristol, Cambridge, Cardiff, Edinburgh, Newcastle, Wakefield, Halifax & meeting rooms in Bramhall, Cheshire.